emdonkus/Fantastic-Four/README.md

 Motivation: why are you working on this project?

-Risks to project completion, possibly including: new language or working environment no prior experience working with these team members lack of some needed resources
+Risks to project completion, possibly including: new language or working environment, no prior experience working with these team members, lack of some needed resources

 Mitigation Strategy for above risks